TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Classes/ViewHelpers
   Helper classes used in (Fluid) views.

-.. index:: Path; EXT:{extkey}/Configuration

-Configuration
-  General configuration folder.
-Some of the sub directories in here have reserved names with special meanings.
-  All files in this directory and in the 2 sub directories :file:`TCA` and :file:`Backend` are automatically included during the TYPO3 bootstrap.

-.. index:: Path; EXT:{extkey}/Configuration/Backend

-Configuration/Backend/
-  Contains backend routing configurations.
-See files description of :php:`Routes.php` and :php:`AjaxRoutes.php` :ref:`above <extension-reserved-filenames>`.

-.. index:: Path; EXT:{extkey}/Configuration/TCA

-Configuration/TCA
-  One file per database table, using the name of the table for the file, plus ".php".
-Only for new tables.

-.. index:: Path; EXT:{extkey}/Configuration/TCA/Overrides

-Configuration/TCA/Overrides
-  For extending existing tables.
-  General advice: One file per database table, using the name of the table for the file, plus ".php".
-  For more informations, see chapter :ref:`Extending the TCA Array <storing-changes-extension>`.

-.. index:: Path; EXT:{extkey}/Configuration/TsConfig/Page

 Configuration/TsConfig/Page
   page TSconfig, see chapter :ref:`'page TSconfig' in the TSconfig Reference
   <t3tsconfig:PageTSconfig>`.
 Files should have the file extension